15 Bodybuilding Breakfast Ideas (For Bulking or Cutting)

 What Should Bodybuilders Have For Breakfast?

-In order to structure your breakfast as a bodybuilder, everything starts with the calories you need, and the breakdown of your macronutrients.
+In order to structure your breakfast as a bodybuilder, everything starts with the calories you need and the breakdown of your macronutrients.

 Calories

-Thus, you might need to eat 10-20% extra calories above your maintenance level in a bulking phase.
 This means that you need to find energy-dense foods to help you achieve that goal.
-This includes foods like chia seeds, olive oil, nuts, hemp seeds, and nut butter.
+Some popular breakfast choices include chia seeds, olive oil, nuts, hemp seeds, and nut butter.

 Carbs

-The number of carbs will also depend on your activity levels.
-The more active you are, the more fuel you need, which increases your need for carbs during the day.
+Carbs are the primary source of energy for the body.
+The number of carbs you need will depend on your activity levels.
+The more active you are, the more fuel you’ll require, which increases your need for carbs during the day.

-Some carb sources you can include at breakfast are: sweet potato, oatmeal, whole wheat bread, and quinoa.
+On average, a bodybuilder needs 50-60% of their calories coming from carbs, especially for those in a maintenance or bulking phase.
+Some carb sources you can include at breakfast include sweet potato, oatmeal, whole wheat bread, and quinoa.

 Proteins

-Some protein sources you can include at breakfast are: eggs, Greek yogurt, protein shakes, cheese, chicken, and salmon.
+Some protein sources you can include at breakfast are eggs, Greek yogurt, protein shakes, cheese, chicken, and salmon.

 Fats